mmarkvillanueva/risk-management2/README.md

 2. Create common.cds in app folder for common annotations.
 (To avoid redundancy).
 Reference this new annotation file to the services.cds file.

 3. Update annotation.cds for the list report UI annotations.
+    a.
+Contains Annotation for Title, Description
+    b.
+Contains annotation for List Report
+    c.
+Contains annotation for object page w/ Facet & Field Group
+    d.
+Also Mitigation Description is displayed instead of the GUID
+    e.
+Value Help is also provideed fot eh Mitigation